 Save Home Heat has over 35 years experience working with a broad range of standard and high efficiency forced air furnaces.
+When replacing an existing furnace, many factors may impact your decision.
+These may include how many years you anticipate remaining in your home, how much money you currently spend to keep your family warm each winter, potential venting issues for higher efficiency systems, incentives available from sources such as your utility company--and of course, budget.
 We will listen carefully to your input, and provide you with ample information and options to allow you to choose the best product to fit your needs.

 Please review these tips as you consider a new or replacement furnace for your home:

 Furnaces with gas efficiency ratings of up to 98% AFUE (Annual Fuel Utilization Efficiency) are now available, providing the quietest and most comfortable heating we have ever offered.
 Some models also have much more efficient fan motors, with significantly lower electrical consumption.